 The phrase, "Daughter Zion" comes from the Hebrew phrase בַּת (bath) צִיּוֹן (Tsiyown).
 The word צִיּוֹן (Tsiyown) refers to "sunny place" - also ascribed to Jerusalem.
 The word בַּת (bath) can refer to a woman or maiden, but also, as "disciple" or "worshipper" according to Thayer's lexicon.
 It can also refer to "whatever depends upon it."

-This relates to one who is taking shelter of God.
+This relates to one who is taking refuge in God.
 One who becomes dependent upon the Supreme Being.
-In other words, "Daughter Zion" is referring to those who have taken shelter of the Supreme Being.
+In other words, "Daughter Zion" is referring to those who have taken refuge in the Supreme Being.

 We can see this more clearly from Zechariah 10.
 We see how these events unfold on the battlefield and how "Daughter Zion" conquers her enemies due to God's protection: